davidvoler/polyglots/TASKS.md

 #### Word Selection

-- [ ] Create a code that will collect words and type from current sentences - this code should run in content/content_server.
+- [Implemented] Create a code that will collect words and type from current sentences - this code should run in content/content_server.
 - [ ] there is already such code - but we need to improve it - it should include word/word_type (verb,adjective, pronom etc) and count sentences.
 - [ ]
 - [ ] Implement an API function for selecting words for course and ordering them -